clementlefevre/clojure_for_data_analytics/README.md

 Once you are happy with your code, just run `lein uberjar` and you will get 2 `.jar` files in your `target folder`:  a standard `.jar` and standalone version).

 Then, open the **X64 Native Tools Command Prompt for VS 2019**, cd into your target folder and run the following command :
-`native-image -jar clojure-for-data-analysis-0.1.0-SNAPSHOT-standalone.jar`
+`native-image -jar clojure-for-data-manipulation-0.1.0-SNAPSHOT-standalone.jar`

-If everything runs smoothly, you should then get a new `clojure-for-data-analysis-0.1.0-SNAPSHOT-standalone.exe` file in the target folder.
+If everything runs smoothly, you should then get a new `clojure-for-data-manipulation-0.1.0-SNAPSHOT-standalone.exe` file in the target folder.

 ### Benchmark
-When running the excel-demo script on 120 Files, the jar version took 50 Seconds and the .exe version 40 Seconds.
+When running the excel-demo script on 120 Files, the **.jar** version took 50 Seconds and the **.exe** version 40 Seconds.
 But keep in mind that the **.exe** size  is 11MB an the standalone **.jar** 88MB.

 ## License